The primary message of all my articles on relationships, dating, and sexuality is one of self-empowerment.

 This is an act of dishonesty.
 Whether you've had the "exclusive talk" or not people expect you to be (honest) with them.
-The use of the word "friend" is used to imply that there is no romance/sexual activity or interest between you and the friend.
+The word "friend" implies that there is no romance/sexual activity or interest between you and the friend.
 This dissuades the person you're dating from thinking you are romantically involved with others.
 It's lying by omission.

-In the event the person you've been dating bumps into you kissing your "friend" odds are they will feel like you cheated (broke the rules) because you (deceived/lied) to them.
-This leads to you saying, "We never said we were (exclusive) and I never said whether or not my friend was a woman or a man....etc" In essence you are blaming them for being misled or "making assumptions".
-Therefore you’re still the "good guy".
+In the event the person you've been dating bumps into you kissing your "friend," odds are they will feel like you cheated (broke the rules) because you deceived/lied to them.
+This leads to you saying, "We never said we were exclusive and I never said whether or not my friend was a woman or a man, etc." In essence, you are blaming them for being misled or "making assumptions."
+Therefore, you think you're still the "good guy."